 Thousands of hardworking people are injured and even killed each year because of construction accidents.
-While the Occupational Safety and Health Administration has worker deaths in American down from about 38 a day in 1970 to 14 a day in 2016, construction accidents still happen too often.
+While the Occupational Safety and Health Administration has worker deaths in American down from about 38 a day in 1970 to 14 a day in 2016, these accidents still happen more often than they should.

-Our knowledgeable Baltimore construction accident lawyers at Belsky, Weinberg & Horowitz understand that even the safest of laborers are at risk for injury because of what they do.
+Our knowledgeable Baltimore construction accident attorneys at Belsky, Weinberg & Horowitz, LLC understand that even the safest of laborers are at risk for injury because of what they do.
 We’re ready to represent you, help you seek the compensation you deserve, and hold the liable party accountable for your injuries.

 Of the 2.9 million nonfatal workplace injuries that take place every year, approximately 150,000 of them take place in the construction industry.
 There are a variety of reasons these accidents happen.
 When the people in charge of keeping the area safe act negligently or don’t follow state or federal regulations for even one minute, they are increasing the chances of someone getting hurt.

 - Falls.
 Falls are the most common reason for construction accidents.
 This can happen when laborers fall from scaffolding, ladders, and other work equipment.

 - Falling objects.
 If a tool isn’t properly secured, there’s a chance it will fall and strike someone.

 - Equipment-related accidents.
 Heavy machinery can be dangerous or fail when not used correctly.
 Proper training and equipment care are necessary to avoid these accidents.

 - Back-overs and caught-in/betweens.
 Workers run the risk of being crushed or run over by large vehicles or trapped in collapsed buildings.

 - Fires and explosions.
 When worksites contain hazardous materials and flammable chemicals there’s the chance for a fire or explosion.